Categorification of Harder-Narasimhan Theory via slope functions: Semi-stability and Harder-Narasimhan filtration

 We call the filtration

 a Harder-Narasimhan filtration of $E$.

 \end{defn}

-\begin{thm} Let $E$ be a non-zero object in the small proto-abelian category $\mathcal{C}$ satisfying Noetherian and Artinian conditions, $(\Lambda,\leqslant)$ be a \emph{totally ordered} set which satisfies Assumption \ref{assumption}, and $\mu:S^0_E\rightarrow \Lambda$ be a slope function.
+\begin{thm} (Uniqueness of Harder-Narasimhan filtration) Let $E$ be a non-zero object in a small proto-abelian category $\mathcal{C}$ satisfying Noetherian and Artinian conditions, $(\Lambda,\leqslant)$ be a \emph{totally ordered} set which satisfies Assumption \ref{assumption}, and $\mu:\mathcal S^0_E\rightarrow \Lambda$ be a slope function.
 If there exists a Harder-Narasimhan filtration of $E$, it is unique up to isomorphism. \end{thm}

-We prove Theorem\ref{Uniqueness} in a more general setting. \begin{thm} Let $E$ be a non-empty set, $\Gamma$ be an admissible collection of subsets of $E$ satisfying Noetherian and Artinian conditions, $(\Lambda,\leqslant)$ be a \emph{totally ordered} set which satisfies Assumption \ref{assumption}, and $\mu:S^{'0}_E\rightarrow \Lambda$ be a slope function which satisfies the slope inequality.
+We prove Theorem \ref{Uniqueness} in a more general setting. \begin{thm} Let $\Gamma$ be a bounded lattice, $E$ be the largest element of $\Gamma$, $(\Lambda,\leqslant)$ be a \emph{totally ordered} set which satisfies Assumption \ref{assumption}, and $\mu:\mathcal S^{'0}_\Gamma\rightarrow \Lambda$ be a slope function of $\Gamma$.
+Assume that $\Gamma$ satisfies Noetherian and Artinian conditions.
 If there exists a Harder-Narasimhan filtration of $E$, it is unique. \end{thm} \begin{proof} Let